dlgarciabr/uk_address_search/README-2.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a small web application that allows you to find the addresses based on postcodes. <br />
+Multiple addresses can be searched and added to the history of the last 3 in the page.
+It also displays the distance in a straight line, from the searched location to London Heathrow airport (lat/long: 51.4700223,-0.4542955) in kilometers and miles.

 A few examples of valid postcodes in the UK are:
 PostCode N76RS SW46TA SW1A W1B3AG PO63TD